UNCOMPROMISED · TRAVEL INTELLIGENCE FOUR‑PROGRAM TERMINAL UPDATED 11 JUL 2026

 The 2026 caveat

 Hyatt's published-chart advantage shrank in May 2026.
 The move from three pricing tiers to five raised top-category awards from 45,000 to as much as 75,000 points per night — a 67% jump at the high end — with standard rates up around 25%.
-Hyatt points are still the most valuable currency of the three, but the "Hyatt chart is untouchable" framing that held through 2025 no longer fully applies.
+Hyatt points are still the most valuable currency of the four, but the "Hyatt chart is untouchable" framing that held through 2025 no longer fully applies.
 The redemption maths still favours Hyatt; it just favours it by less.

 The Shinjuku Park Tower in Tokyo, which houses the Park Hyatt Tokyo, a benchmark high-value World of Hyatt redemption